digbmc/dsgas-resources/Classics-and-Archaeology.md

 ### Educational Resources:

-The following website is concerned with further educational tools necessary for the created of Digital Scholarship.
+The following website is concerned with further educational tools necessary for the creation of Digital Scholarship.

 - [Linked Data](https://www.minitex.umn.edu/CatMeta/Standards/LinkedData.aspx): Linked Data is a set of best practices for publishing and connecting structured data on the web.
 It is about making data on the web machine-readable and providing connections and links to other data sets.
 By publishing data in this way it can also be linked to from other external data sets.